Koninklijke Militaire Academie

-The Royal Military Academy (Koninklijke Militaire Academie or KMA) is the service academy for the Dutch Army, the Dutch Air Force and the Royal Marechaussee.
-Located in Breda, Southern Netherlands, the KMA has trained future officers since 1828.
+The Royal Military Academy (Koninklijke Militaire Academie or KMA) is the service academy for the Royal Netherlands Army, the Royal Netherlands Air and Space Force and the Royal Marechaussee.
+Located in Breda, North Brabant, the KMA has trained future officers since 1828.

 Description

 The KMA offers a programme of study which lasts four or five years, depending on the academic major cadets choose.
 Academic programmes have changed significantly during its history.
-In today's programme cadets are awarded a bachelor's degree upon graduation and commissioned in the Royal Netherlands Army, the Royal Netherlands Air Force or the Royal Marechaussee.
+In today's programme cadets are awarded a bachelor's degree upon graduation and commissioned in the Royal Netherlands Army, the Royal Netherlands Air and Space Force or the Royal Marechaussee.
 The KMA also offers a shortened officers course of one and a half years.
-The training of the officers of the Royal Netherlands Navy and the Korps Mariniers is mainly done by the Royal Netherlands Naval College in Den Helder.
-The campus is about one kilometre square.
+The training of the officers of the Royal Netherlands Navy and the Korps Mariniers is mainly done by the Royal Naval College in Den Helder.
+The campus is about one square kilometre.